nasa/cumulus/docs/deployment/terraform-best-practices.md

 bucket itself.
 At a later time, you may remove this protection when you are sure you want to delete the bucket.

-To perform this action this via the **AWS Management Console**:
+To perform this action via the **AWS Management Console**:

 1. Go to the S3 service
 2. Go to the bucket used for storing state files
 3. Click the **Permissions** tab
 4. Click **Bucket Policy**
-5. Add the following policy statement to _deny_ the s3:DeleteBucket action for all (`"*"`) principals, replacing `BUCKET_NAME` with the name of the bucket:
+5. Add the following policy statement to _deny_ the `s3:DeleteBucket` action for all (`"*"`) principals, replacing `BUCKET_NAME` with the name of the bucket:

    ```json